 Best Concrete Mix For Stepping Stones

 There are a few things to look for in selecting your concrete mix for stepping stones.

-The first thing to understand is that not all concrete mixes are made to be cast to the thickness you’d need for concrete stepping stones.
+The first thing to understand is that not all concrete mixes are appropriate for stepping stones.
+You need to check that the stones can be cast to the thickness you need.